 If you want to get a feel for NARCON and what you will see while visiting Kennedy Space Center, check out the NARCON-2019 video.

 Host hotel availability is limited!
 Adult registration includes access to the Friday night reception, all technical sessions on Saturday, deli buffet lunch on Saturday with Apollo Old Timers panel, buffet banquet on Saturday night with astronaut panel, Late Night at NARCON on both Friday and Saturday night, NAR Town Hall meeting on Sunday morning, access to Apollo/Saturn static model room, vendor room, door prizes and more.
-Early bird registration is available through January 31, 2019.
+Hurry!
+Registration closes February 22, 2019.

 For further information or questions contact: email@example.com